mmastrac/nanojson/README.md

     Map<String, Object> map = (Map<String, Object>)JsonParser.parse("{\"abc\":123}");

+Errors can be quickly located by using `getLinePosition` and `getCharPosition` on `JsonParserException`:

+    {
+      "abc":123,
+      "def":456,
+    }

+    com.grack.nanojson.JsonParserException: Trailing comma in object on line 4, char 1

 ## Compliance

   * Passes all of the http://www.json.org/JSON_checker/ tests, minus the test that enforces results not be a string and one that tests nesting depth for arrays